No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance

 \section{Acknowledgements}

-The authors would like to thank (in alphabetic order): Jonathan Roberts, Karsten Roth, Mehdi Cherti, Prasanna Mayilvahanan, Shyamgopal Karthik and Thao Nguyen for helpful feedback and providing access to various resources throughout the project.
-YS would like to thank Nicholas Carlini, Daphne Ippolito, Katherine Lee, Matthew Jagielski, and Milad Nasr.
+The authors would like to thank (in alphabetic order of first name): Gyungin Shin, Jonathan Roberts, Karsten Roth, Mehdi Cherti, Prasanna Mayilvahanan, Shyamgopal Karthik, Thao Nguyen and Vlad Bogolin for helpful feedback and providing access to various resources throughout the project.
+YS would like to thank Wieland Brendel, Nicholas Carlini, Daphne Ippolito, Katherine Lee, Matthew Jagielski, and Milad Nasr.
 AP is funded by Meta AI Grant No. DFR05540.
 VU and YS thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
 VU also thanks the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program for support.
+VU was supported by a Google PhD Fellowship in Machine Intelligence.
 PT thanks the Royal Academy of Engineering for their support.
-AB acknowledges the Amazon Research Award.
+AB acknowledges the funding from the KAUST Office of Sponsored Research (OSR-CRG2021-4648) and the support from Google Cloud through the Google Gemma 2 Academic Program GCP Credit Award.
 SA is supported by a Newton Trust Grant.
 MB acknowledges financial support via the Open Philanthropy Foundation funded by the Good Ventures Foundation.
 This work was supported by the German Research Foundation (DFG): SFB 1233, Robust Vision: Inference Principles and Neural Mechanisms, TP4, project number: 276693517 and the UKRI grant: Turing AI Fellowship EP/W002981/1.
-MB is a member of the Machine Learning Cluster of Excellence, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645. {
+MB is a member of the Machine Learning Cluster of Excellence, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645.